Massacres of Diyarbekir (1895): The massacre

-The massacres began in the city of Diyarbakır on November 1, 1895, after unidentified individuals fired shots outside the Grand Mosque ("Ulu Cami") in the city centre during the midday Muslim Prayer.
-The French consul, Meyrier, received reports that a policeman had first shot a Chaldean passing by during the prayers, while Ottoman documents reported that Assyrians had begun shooting while the Muslims were praying.
+The massacres began in the city of Diyarbekir on November 1, 1895, after unidentified individuals fired shots outside the Grand Mosque ("Ulu Cami") in the city centre during the midday Muslim Prayer.
+The French consul, Meyrier, received reports that a policeman had first shot a Chaldean Catholic passing by during the prayers, while Ottoman documents reported that Armenians had begun shooting while the Muslims were praying.
 Muslims began attacking Armenians in the surroundings, soon the violence turned against all Christians and spread throughout the city.
 They then started looting, and were joined by common civilians and government officials alike.
 The entire market area was set on fire, the fire soon got out of control and destroyed hundreds of shops and workshops, with smoke visible from Ergani, at a distance of 55 km.
 The Christians who could not run away from the mob were shot.
-The financial losses on the first day were estimated at about two million Turkish Pounds.
+The financial losses on the first day were estimated at two million Turkish Pounds.

 Attacks on Christian neighbourhoods began the following morning in a systematic manner: houses were looted and burned; men, women and children killed; and girls were kidnapped and converted to Islam.
 The French vice-consul writes that the authorities had to close the city gates "fearing the coming of Kurdish tribes on the outskirts of the city, which do not differentiate between Muslims and Christians in their raids".
 Some Christians were able to protect themselves with the few weapons that they had owned in narrow streets which were defendable.
 More than 3,000 Christian of all denominations gathered at the monastery of the Capuchin Fathers in the city, and about 1,500 were protected by the French Consulate.
 The French Consulate was then targeted by the mob, who shot at the walls.
 While the consulate did not fall, there was significant fear that it would be captured, and the consul reportedly ordered his wife and children to be shot if that was the case.
 Only a brief telegram appealing for help could be sent to the embassy in Constantinople.